Drew-code/Linear-Regression-Model/README.md

 Quick Start Guide to using Linear Regression Models in Python
 ## Introduction
 A linear regression model might be the simplest of all models to understand.
 It tries to explain a relationship between
-independant variables and a dependent variable.
+independent variables and a dependent variable.
 We will do this by using the least squared method.
 This is a statistical   procedure to find the best fit for a set of data points by minimizing the sum of the offsets or residuals of points from the   plotted curve.
 Least squares regression is used to predict the behavior of dependent variables.

 ## Prerequisites
 1. Python 3.7 or newer